resync/resync-simulator/README.md

 Run the simulator with your custom implementation by defining the classname in a configuration file and pass it to the main simulator script:

     ./simulate-source -c config/myusecase.yaml

+## How to run the simulator with the XMPP publisher

+Before starting the simulator, install the [SleekXMPP](https://github.com/fritzy/SleekXMPP) library:

+    sudo easy_install sleekxmpp

+Define the necessary XMPP settings in a config file and run the simulator, e.g.:

+    ./simulate-source -c config/example_xmpp.yaml